Continuous Monitoring of Pooled International Trials of Convalescent Plasma for COVID-19 Hospitalized Patients

 ConPlas-19, a Multicenter, Randomized Clinical Trial of Convalescent Plasma Therapy Versus Standard of Care for the Treatment of COVID-19 in Hospitalized Patients

-Hospital Universitario Puerta de Hierro Majadahonda, Madrid, Spain: Cristina Avendaño-Solá, Rafael Duarte
+Hospital Universitario Puerta de Hierro Majadahonda, Madrid, Spain: Cristina Avendaño-Solá, MD, and Rafael Duarte, MD

-University of California, San Francisco, CA: Annie Luetkemeyer, MD, Priscilla Hsue, MD
+University of California, San Francisco, CA: Annie Luetkemeyer, MD, and Priscilla Hsue, MD

 An Open-Label, Controlled, Phase 1, Safety and Exploratory Efficacy Study of Convalescent Plasma for Severely Ill, Hospitalized Participants with COVID-19 Pneumonia Caused by SARS-CoV-2